nodejs/TSC/Project Lifecycle.md

 * Transparent
 * Effective

 While certain processes are strongly recommended because of the TSC's experience the goal of incubation is not to enforce a specific set of processes but to ensure that the processes adopted and accepted by a project achieve these goals.
-Therefor, the requirements for graduating from incubation are based on metrics that demonstrate success in terms of these values.
+Therefore, the requirements for graduating from incubation are based on metrics that demonstrate success in terms of these values.
 These metrics are:

 * TC is 5 members or greater.
 * No more than 1/4 of the TC is affiliated with the same employer.